Alaska Occupational Safety and Health (AKOSH)

 Fatalities in Alaska

-The log listed below provides public notices of workplace fatalities occurring under AKOSH jurisdiction.
+The Fatalgram Log provides public notices of workplace fatalities occurring under AKOSH jurisdiction.
 These notices are designed to assist employees and businesses with similar working conditions in an effort to learn from the accident and reduce injuries and fatalities in the workplace.